Turning User Insights into Actionable UX Suggestions for Greenspace

 To refine my design process, I conducted structured user testing of my low-fidelity prototypes.
 Participants, with prior experience using similar platforms, were tasked with specific interactions like navigating the home page, applying for jobs, and finding help information.
 I employed a think-aloud protocol to capture their thoughts and reactions during task performance, while I observed their actions closely.
 Feedback focused on ease of use, navigation intuitiveness, and general usability.
 This testing provided valuable insights for improving user-centered design, though limitations in conveying interactive elements with low-fidelity prototypes were noted.

-Medium Fidelity Prototypes
+High Fidelity Prototypes

-The paper prototypes were transformed into medium-fidelity designs using Figma, where I made several key improvements to enhance usability and visual balance.
+The paper prototypes were transformed into high-fidelity designs using Figma, where I made several key improvements to enhance usability and visual balance.
 The home screen saw a refined navigation bar, prioritized essential sections, and a relocated search bar for better accessibility.
 I also optimized the layout for both mobile and desktop, introducing collapsible menus and expanded space for additional features.
 The help screen was improved with guided tours, a quick-start guide video, and reorganized sections for easier navigation.
 On the job screen, I added features like job application tracking, icons for key job attributes, and an enhanced "Our Culture" section.
 These changes were designed with responsive considerations for both mobile and desktop views.

-Medium Fidelity Evaluation
+High Fidelity Evaluation

-I conducted a medium-fidelity evaluation to assess usability and gather feedback.
+I conducted a high-fidelity evaluation to assess usability and gather feedback.
 I selected a diverse group of participants, who completed tasks like finding services or applying for jobs in a controlled lab environment using desktop devices.
 I observed their interactions and gathered feedback on navigation, usability, design consistency, and responsiveness.
 Key insights included improved navigation and ease of use, with positive feedback on new features.
 Further interviews revealed a need for more specific content and minor functionality bugs, which I will address in the next iteration.